 Whether you celebrate Easter for religious reasons or not I’m sure we can all agree on one thing, decorating Easter eggs is awesome!
-It was one of my favorite things to do (I was always looking forward to it) and I still enjoy doing it as an adult, even thinking about making them to last, so that my collection of Easter eggs would grow each year, was thinking of switching to wooden eggs for that purpose.
+It was one of my favorite things to do (I was always looking forward to it) and I still enjoy doing it as an adult, even thinking about making them to last, so that my collection of Easter eggs would grow each year, was thinking of switching to wooden eggs for that purpose, amongst other reasons.

 I love decorating them in unique ways and this technique sure is something different (we made these when I was a kid, used cloth circles instead of googly eyes though).

 What you need

 - corn grits / instant polenta (the more yellow the better)

 - eggs for decorating + one egg for glue